 That’s it – the setup process is complete.

 Your OneDrive folder contains three default folders – Documents, Pictures and Public.
-You can add other folders and change their hierarchy as you wish.
+You can map onedrive as network drive, add other folders and change their hierarchy as you wish.
 Now, if you want to upload any files or folders on OneDrive, simply drag-and-drop them into the folder.
-This makes them accessible from any computer or device that has OneDrive client installed on it or, alternatively, you can access them via web interface.
+This makes them accessible from any computer or device that has OneDrive client> installed on it or, alternatively, you can access them via web interface.

 OneDrive for Mac can be used for version control.
 If you shared documents with your colleagues and collaborated on them, the service allows you to track the changes and who made them – check ‘Version History’ menu option.

 OneDrive can be used as your default documents folder and you can automatically sync notes and upload photos from your camera to this cloud service.

 If you want to save space on your hard drive, there is an option called Selective Sync.
 It allows you to choose which folders need to be synced on your computer and on OneDrive.